 We suggest two approaches.
 The first approach is simple: do nothing.
 Let dirt, when it is dry, do what it does best–absorb the moisture from the post.
 Then let the soil’s thermal property go to work as it absorbs the sun’s heat during the dry season.
 It will assist in creating irregular temperature within the zone.
 The only that remains is oxygen exposure.
 Keep in mind, this approach is still vulnerable should we have a wet and muggy year; but overall the post should last 12-14 years.
 It is the most cost-effective way for Central Florida homeowners.

-The second approach protects the Zone.
+The second approach protects the Hot Zone.
 There are several products on the market that can completely protect this “Zone” against the three key factors which contribute to fungal decay.
-Simply put, the wood post will not long be a food source.
+Simply put, the wood post will no longer be a food source.
 These products are commonly known as “PostSavers.”
 They come in all different variations and sizes, but they can get expensive.
 Our weapon of choice is a post sever sleeve produced by Postsaver Europe Ltd out of England.
 It is a unique and cost-effective way to accomplish the mission.

 Best of all, PostSavers are cost-effective.
-Overall, the average cost per foot only increases approximately .43 cents.
+Overall, the average cost per foot only increases by approximately .43 cents.
 Considering the PostSaver will extend the life of the post for up to 25 years, that is a small price.

 Remember, in the State of Florida we often replace Wood fences every 10-12 years.
 It’s not because of the runners and pickets.
 It because the post rots at grade or in the zone.
 For more details on how Postsavers work visit or Postsaver page or use the link: PostSavers.